chibisnorlax/acnhbeginners/walkthrough/conclusion.md

 - Basement + 800 storage slots addition
   - Cost: 2,498,000 Bells
   - Size: New floor (downstairs), 10 x 6
+- After paying the Basement loan
+  - Free house renovations!

 {: .note}
 You can't continue to the next upgrade **until** you have payed of the upgrade you just got. e.g. You bought the Back room addition and to get the Left room you need to have payed 348,000 Bells!

-- Rooms
-  - Sizes
-- Cost etc
+Also note that you do not need to continue to the next upgrade if you do not want to.

 {: .note}
 this is in like major editing im looking through it and writing stuff i havent sent a commit on yet lol